 top of page

 Evaluating your situation in an unhealthy relationship when contemplating a life saving divorce is a crucial step in making an informed decision that prioritizes your well-being.
+These steps are guidance for situations in which you are not in immediate danger.
+A life-saving divorce is not necessarily physically dangerous; however, once you have made the determination to leave the relationship, it can evolve into a physically dangerous situation.
+When you are at the early stages of understanding your circumstances, use discretion and keep your thoughts private except for conversations with trusted counselors and lawayers.
 The following can guide you through this process:

 Step 1: Self-Reflection

 Identify Your Feelings: Take time to reflect on your emotions.
 Are you feeling unhappy, trapped, or unfulfilled?
+Are you feeling uncertain about conversations, intentions, or behaviors?
+Do you feel confused, disoriented, off-balance emotionally?
+Do you feel seen, acknowledged, heard, validated?
+Do you feel like your needs, desires, dreams, goals matter?
 Recognize any patterns of negative feelings.

-Journal Your Thoughts: Write down your thoughts and feelings about your marriage.
+Journal Your Thoughts: Write down your thoughts and feelings about your life and then the role of your partner in the marriage.
 This can help clarify your emotions and identify recurring issues.
+Make sure your journal is in a private place, unavailable to being accidentally seen or intentionally discovered.

 Step 2: Assess the Relationship

 Communication: Evaluate the quality of communication between you and your partner.
-Is there open, honest dialogue, or do you feel ignored or criticized?
+Is there open, honest dialogue, or do you feel ignored or criticized or confused, frustrated, invisible unheard?

 Step 3: Evaluate Personal Well-being